Claus1/unigui/README.md

         do_this()
     elif ..
 ```
-content can be filled by any Gui elements for additional dialog functionality.
+content can be filled by any Gui element sequence for additional dialog functionality.

 ### Popup windows ###
 They are intended for non-blocking display of error messages and informing about some events, for example, incorrect user input and the completion of a long process on the server.